 Painting as a kid was fun however fast-forward to now and the excitement has worn off.
 Not only do you have to finish the job, but there’s no paint fights and even worse you discover any the imperfections in the coming weeks.

 If you’ve experienced any of the following: paint foaming, cracking, wrinkling, splatter and roller marks – then you need some pointers before you embark on your next painting challenge.
-Not to worry we’ve seen plenty of painting tasks get completed to perfection and here’s some helpful tips.
+Not to worry we’ve seen plenty of painting tasks get completed to perfection.

 Tip 1: Prep walls